Slicer/Slicer/Docs/user_guide/modules/screencapture.md

 - [Animator](https://github.com/SlicerMorph/SlicerMorph/tree/master/Docs/Animator#readme) module in [SlicerMorph extension](https://slicermorph.github.io/) allows creating more complex animations, such as cutting through a volume (by changing region of interest), adjusting volume rendering transfer functions, or exploding view of complex model assembly.
 - [Scene Views](sceneviews.md) module can create snapshot of the entire scene content along with a screenshot, which are all saved in the scene.
-- [Annotations](annotations.md) module can create simple screenshots that are saved in the scene.
-Annotations module is being phased out and Screen Capture module's "Output volume node" feature can be used for saving screenshots in the scene.
+- Capture Toolbar allows creation simple screenshots that are saved in the scene.
+The feature may be removed in the future.
+Screen Capture module's "Output volume node" feature can be used for saving screenshots in the scene.

 ## Information for developers